SteveRyherd/filemaster/docs/setup.md

 # Environment Setup

 The application uses environment variables for configuration.
 Create a `.env` file or set the variables in your environment before starting the server.
-The configuration system relies on the `pydantic` package, which is installed automatically when running `poetry install`.
+The configuration system relies on the `pydantic-settings` package (along with `pydantic`), which is installed automatically when running `poetry install`.

 | Variable | Description | Default |
 |----------|-------------|---------|